 The DotOrg Foundation describes an aggressive outreach program including a series of "town meetings" (four in conjunction with ICANN meetings).
 Its governance will include an Advisory Council (AC) initially chosen by the bidder but ultimately elected by .org registrants.
 The AC will elect three Board members.
 The Committee recognizes that the bidder may influence the outcome of the AC through its initial choices and that three directors do not equate with control of the board, which could ignore the AC directors.
-Nevertheless, because of the strong voice given to the community in the governance of .org and because of the aggressive outreach plan, the Committee gives DotOrg Foundation a "Very High" rating in Input/Governance.
+Nevertheless, because of the strong voice given to the community in the governance of .org and because of the aggressive outreach plan, the Committee gives DotOrg Foundation a "High" rating in Input/Governance.
+Numerically, DotOrg was tied with Internet Society, but due to the higher priority we assigned to the Input/Governance dimension, we ranked DotOrg slightly higher than ISOC, although both are included in the first tier.

 The bidder has offered a validation service.
 The Committee has expressed concerns regarding this service as a means of differentiating the TLD in the discussion of the Differentiation criteria.
 Nevertheless, some members of the noncommercial community have expressed support for a validation service as responsive to their needs.
-Accordingly, the Committee has awarded DotOrg Foundation a "Moderate" rather than "None" rating in the Services category.
+Accordingly, the Committee has awarded DotOrg Foundation a "Low" rather than "None" rating in the Services category.